'It was not easy' - Barbra Banda recounts Zambia's historic Olympic qualification | Goal.com

 “I tell my team that if we want it, we have to work extra hard to get it.
 We have to be united because if we are separated there is nowhere we can go.
 We just have to stand as one and everything will be possible.”

-Having shocked African powerhouse Cameroon, Zambia became the third Southern African nation to qualify for the Summer Games after South Africa (2012 and 2016) and Zimbabwe (2016).
+Having shocked African powerhouse Cameroon, Zambia are the third Southern African nation to qualify for the Games after South Africa (2012 and 2016) and Zimbabwe (2016).

 The 2019 Cosafa Women's Cup runners-up also became the third nation from the Cosafa region and fifth African nation to qualify for the summer Women's Olympic football tournament in history.